AdobeDocs/campaign-classic.en/help/delivery/using/personalization-blocks.md

 ---
 product: campaign
 title: Personalization blocks
-description: Personalization blocks
+description: Learn how to use personalization blocks
-audience: delivery
-content-type: reference
-topic-tags: personalizing-deliveries
+feature: Personalization
 exl-id: 8d155844-d18a-4165-9886-c3b144109f6e
 ---
 # Personalization blocks{#personalization-blocks}

 ![](../../assets/common.svg)

 Personalization blocks are dynamic, personalized and contain a specific rendering that you can insert into your deliveries.
 For example, you can add a logo, a greeting message, or a link to a mirror page.
-See [Inserting personalization blocks](#inserting-personalization-blocks).
+See [Insert personalization blocks](#inserting-personalization-blocks).

 ![](assets/do-not-localize/how-to-video.png) Discover this feature [in video](#personalization-blocks-video)

 Personalization blocks are accessed via the **[!UICONTROL Resources > Campaign Management > Personalization blocks]** node of the Adobe Campaign explorer.
 Several blocks are available by default (see [Out-of-the-box personalization blocks](#out-of-the-box-personalization-blocks)).

 You have the ability to define new blocks that will enable you to optimize your deliveries personalization.
-For more on this, refer to [Defining custom personalization blocks](#defining-custom-personalization-blocks).
+For more on this, refer to [Define custom personalization blocks](#defining-custom-personalization-blocks).

 >[!NOTE]
 >
 >Personalization blocks are also available from the **[!UICONTROL Digital Content Editor (DCE)]** .
 For more on this, refer to [this page](../../web/using/editing-content.md#inserting-a-personalization-block).

-## Inserting personalization blocks {#inserting-personalization-blocks}
+## Insert personalization blocks {#inserting-personalization-blocks}

 To insert a personalization block in a message, follow the steps below: